 Reed and Carolee Walker Fund

-A permanent endowment with earnings to be used exclusively to support programs for low-income people, especially children, in Jackson County.
+A permanent endowment with earnings to be used exclusively to support programs for people living on low incomes, especially children, in Jackson County.

 - Improving the Health and Well-being of Children in Poverty by providing: